 The overall objectives of the project are to:

-Guide Honeywell Architects and DWP design partners in solution technical design following Microsoft Cloud Architecture recommended practices.
+Guide Customer Architects and DW design partners in solution technical design following Microsoft Cloud Architecture recommended practices.

 Produce technical design, requirements and use cases which will guide future build phases estimated to being in January 2016.